sjm-practice/github-battle/README.md

 # Github-battle
 A practice application to learn react (done as a code along for Tyler McGinnis' [ReactJS Program](http://www.reactjsprogram.com/), React Fundamentals).

+And... doing the follow up course, refactoring this project to use ES6/7.

 ## Notes
 ### Components & Render